EssamWisam/cmp-docs/public/department/General/Recently/Laptop.md

 This section dissuses the main parts that you should compare laptops over.

 ### CPU
 The brains of the laptop.
 This will contribute greatly to how smooth and responsive your experience is with the laptop.
 These are usually called "Intel Core i7 9750H",  "AMD Ryzen 5 5500U", etc..
-Let's begin by breaking down the naming convention.
+Let's begin by breaking down the naming convention:

-#### Naming Convention
 ##### Manufacturer
-(Intel/AMD): These are the biggest two names in laptop processors at the time of writing (if we ignore apple for a minute), they're usually about equal, we'll discuss them a bit later on.
+(Intel/AMD): These are the biggest two names in laptop processors at the time of writing (if we ignore Apple for a minute), they're usually about equal, we'll discuss them a bit later on.

 ##### Family
 (Core iX, Ryzen X): This is a way for each manufacturer to separate their processors into larger groups where each is aimed at a specific purpose.
 As a general rule, you have the server, enthusiast, mainstream, and budget groups.
 These correspond to Xeon, i9, i7/i5/i3, and celeron/pentium CPUs for Intel, and EPYC, ThreadRipper/Ryzen 9, Ryzen 7/5/3, and Athlon CPUs for AMD.
 We'll focus on mainstream families in this document as they're about good enough for CMP work, but not too expensive/high end for most people.